AlexZaznobin/data_mining_itc_2023/README.md

 4. -db, --database: (Optional) A flag indicating if the database should be used.
 Include this flag if you want to use the database; otherwise, the database will not be used.

-5. Instead of using some specified code for the airport e.g. 'TLV' value of start_ariport_code and end_ariport_code can 'any' can be set to 'any'.
+5. Instead of using some specified code for the airport e.g. 'TLV' value of start_ariport_code and end_ariport_code can be set to 'all'.
 Script with this parameter check all availibe arports 9766 airports.
 This request will take a lot of time/proxy servers to scrape.
 Take in account that scraping speed is about 100 tickets per hour.